Vigilantes Have Taken Steps Because the 20mph Fantasy Has Failed |

 Andrew says:

-The 20mph signs on Hill Lane are actually creating frustration and danger, and this location is one of the last places this should happen.
+The 20mph signs on Hill Lane are actually creating confusion and danger, and this location is one of the last places this should happen.

 What is incredible is how Southampton City Council and its Shirley Labour councillors thought this would be a good idea in the first place.
 Now there is one less Labour councillor, after the by-election.
 It's easy to see why they lost.